Iran marks 1979 US Embassy takeover amid nationwide protests

 Those at the commemoration also waved effigies of French President Emmanuel Macron and Saudi Crown Prince Mohammed bin Salman.
 Signs and chants from the crowd called out: “Death to America!
 Death to Israel!”

 The demonstrations that have convulsed Iran for seven weeks after the death of Mahsa Amini mark one of the biggest challenges to the country’s clerical rulers since they seized power in the 1979 Islamic Revolution.
-At least 300 protesters have been killed and 14,000 arrested since the unrest began, according to a Human Rights Activists in Iran, a group that’s been monitoring the crackdown on demonstrators.
+At least 314 protesters have been killed and 14,170 arrested since the unrest began, according to Human Rights Activists in Iran, a group that’s been monitoring the crackdown on demonstrators.

 Iran’s government has not offered an overall death toll, with one state newspaper even making the counterfactual claim that no one had been killed by security forces over the 49 days of protests.

 Later on Friday, protests began in Iran’s southeastern Sistan and Baluchestan province, which has seen weeks of unrest.
 Online videos purported to show people marching in the streets and some throwing stones, with the crackle of gunfire in the background and clouds of tear gas rising.
-Some protesters appeared bloodied, while activists said some had been killed.
-No casualty figures were immediately known.
+Some protesters appeared bloodied, while later footage purportedly showed dead bodies at morgues.

+Advocacy group HalVash claimed security forces killed at least 16 people Friday, identifying nine of them by name.

 Iran’s state-run IRNA news agency later reported that protesters set fire to a police stand in Khash, a city in Sistan and Baluchestan, and attacked the local governor’s office.